'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 US: That's okay, we can ship you back or hold you in a cell at our pleasure.
 Tell your wife to take all the time she needs to find that fob.

-Goodbye Tourism Money (Score:3)
+Goodbye Tourism Money (Score:4, Insightful)

 There are already concerns that foreign tourism revenue is starting to dry up after Trump's election and the (attempted) Muslim bans.
 If it's actually put into effect this "extreme vetting" will only accelerate that process.